-- 1. Reconnect all lines except the one to the pump inlet port and close all drain valves. - Turn the water heater bypass valve to its open position, see diagram below.
-The valve is located under the galley accessed by removing the drawers.
+- 1. Reconnect all lines except the one to the pump inlet port and close all drain valves. - 2.
+Close the bypass valve by turning the valve a quarter turn.
+When the valve is in the upright position the water valve is open.

-- Attach a length of hose to the water pump inlet port.
+- 3. Attach a length of hose to the water pump inlet port.
 This piece of hose should be long enough for the free end to be inserted into and reach the bottom of a RV, non-toxic antifreeze container. - 4.
-Check that all interior water faucets are still open. - Insert hose length into container containing, RV, non-toxic antifreeze, turn the pump on, and run the water pump until the RV, non-toxic antifreeze solution fills all water lines.
-Flush toilet. - Open exterior shower faucet until RV, non-toxic antifreeze comes out of the hose, shut off the valve, and remove the drain valve/hose assembly. - Close water fixtures as the RV, non-toxic antifreeze begins to come out.
+Check that all interior water faucets are still open. - 5.
+Insert hose length into container containing, RV, non-toxic antifreeze, turn the pump on, and run the water pump until the RV, non-toxic antifreeze solution fills all water lines.
+Flush toilet. - 6.
+Open exterior shower faucet until RV, non-toxic antifreeze comes out of the hose, shut off the valve, and remove the drain valve/hose assembly. - Close water fixtures as the RV, non-toxic antifreeze begins to come out.
 Shut off the pump when RV, non-toxic antifreeze has been distributed throughout the system, and then reopen all faucets to relieve pump pressure. - 8.
 Disconnect the hose length from the pump inlet fitting, and reconnect water system inlet line.